McDonaldMusimwa/McDonaldMusimwa/README.md

-### Hi there 👋 <span style="color:yellow">McDonald Musimwa</span> here a full stack developer.
+### Hi there 👋 <span style="color:yellow">McDonald Musimwa</span> here.
-        Full-Stack Software Developer with a Passion for Solving Real-World Problems. with code.
-I specialize in React for front-end development and Node.js, and Express for back-end development, with MongoDB and MySQL experience.
-In addition to my technical skills, I possess strong problem-solving skills and an eagerness to learn and grow as a developer the ability and flexibility to learn new technology adapt and overcome give me a sharp edge.
+Full-Stack Software developer with a passion for solving real-world problems with code.

+I specialize in React for front-end development and Node.js,
+ and Express for back-end development, with MongoDB and MySQL experience.
+  In addition to my technical skills, I possess strong problem-solving
+   skills and an eagerness to learn and grow as a developer the ability
+    and flexibility to learn new technology adapt and overcome give me a sharp edge.

 <!--
 **McDonaldMusimwa/McDonaldMusimwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.